 Settlement attorneys are neutral.
-They are charged with making sure all parties are in compliance with Virginia state law.
+They are charged with making sure that all parties are in compliance with Virginia state law.
 Typically, the buyer chooses the settlement attorney.
-When you take into consideration that purchasing a home is one of the most significant transactions you will ever make, it is also a good idea to have a non-neutral attorney looking out for your best interests.
-Randall, Page & Bruch, P.C., real estate attorneys in Virginia, will have your sole interest in mind at closing.
+When you take into consideration that purchasing a home is one of the most significant transactions that you will ever make, it is also a good idea to have a non-neutral attorney looking out for your best interests.
+At Randall, Page & Bruch, P.C., our real estate attorneys in Virginia will have your sole interest in mind at closing.

 What Do Real Estate Settlement Attorneys Do?

 Real estate settlement lawyers have responsibilities that are essential to all parties involved in the closing of a sale, including:

 - Preparing and recording the deed, deed of trust or mortgage

 - Distributing funds accordingly, which can become complicated the more involved third parties there are

 - Following the directions given by the real estate contract for sale

 - Conducting a title search and clearing the title